What is utility?

-A customer is the one who normally determines his demand for goods on the basis of satisfaction (utility) that he procures from it.
+A customer is the one who usually determines his demand for goods on the basis of the satisfaction (utility) that he procures from them.
 So, what is a utility?

 Approaches that elucidate consumer behaviour

-- Cardinal Utility Analysis – Cardinal utility is defined as – ‘the perspective is put forward by the economists, who presume that utility is quantifiable and the consumer can convey his or her contentment in fundamental or measurable numbers, such as 2, 3, 4 and so on.
+Cardinal utility analysis: Cardinal utility is defined as the perspective that is put forward by the economists who presume that utility is quantifiable and the consumer can convey his or her contentment in fundamental or measurable numbers, such as 2, 3, 4, and so on.

-- Total Utility – Total utility of a determined quantity of goods or commodity (TU) is the total contentment procured from utilizing the given amount of some goods ‘p’.
+Total utility: Total utility of a determined quantity of goods or commodities (TU) is the total contentment procured from utilising the given amount of some goods ‘p’.

-- Marginal Utility – MU is the difference in total utility due to the utilization of one extra unit of goods or commodity.
+Marginal utility: MU is the difference in total utility due to the utilisation of one extra unit of goods or commodities.

-- Ordinal Utility Analysis – The customer does not quantify utility in numerals.
-All the theory of customer decision-making under constraints of certitude can be and mostly is, conveyed in the terms of ordinal utility.
+Ordinal utility analysis: The customer does not quantify utility in numerals.
+The theory of customer decision-making under constraints of certitude can be, and mostly is, conveyed in terms of ordinal utility.

-The above mentioned is detailed information about the concept Utility, To know more about other Commerce concepts, stay tuned to BYJU’S.
+The above-mentioned is the detailed information about the concept of utility.
+To know more about other commerce concepts, stay tuned to BYJU’S.